Büro für architektonische Schnittstellen

 An interreligious community center

-The proposal was developed for the European competition “Campus for Religions” which was announced in April 2020 by the archdiocese of Vienna’s catholic church in Austria and received an honorable mention award.
-The brief was to design an interreligious space comprising a campus for the catholic pedagogical college along sacral buildings for 8 different religious communities with a 2000m² collective space.
+The proposal was developed for the international European competition “Campus for Religions” which was announced in April 2020 by the archdiocese of Vienna’s catholic church in Austria and received an honorable mention award.
+The brief was to design an interreligious building comprising a campus for the catholic pedagogical college along sacral buildings for 8 different religious communities with a 2000m² collective space.
 The project’s site is situated in Aspern-Seestadt (in Vienna) which is one of Europe’s largest urban development projects.

 The building is conceptualised as a skin which acts as mediator between the different religions.
 As such the architectural design aims to maintain the different identities of the religious communities while simultaneously fusing them into a cohesive interreligious whole.